USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_WRF-CMAQ_build_gcc.md

     5. feedback_restart    (indicate aerosol SW direct effect information is available in the WRF restart file or not)

-* three sample run scripts are provided; run-p.csh (for pure WRF model), run-cs.csh (for coupled model with SW feedback on, and run-c-nswf.csh (for coupled model with SW feedback off).
+* One sample run scripts is provided; run_cctm_Bench_2016_12SE1.WRFCMAQ.csh (for coupled model with SW feedback on.

-  - Start with the run-c-nswf.csh script  that specifies direct_sw_feedback = .false.
+  - Start with the run_cctm_Bench_2016_12SE1.WRFCMAQ.csh that specifies direct_sw_feedback = .true.
-  - and the CMAQv5.3.2 input benchmark dataset to run CMAQ-WRF with no feedback
+  - and the CMAQv5.3.3 input benchmark dataset to run CMAQ-WRF with feedback
   - It is configured to run on 16 processors and for 2 days of model simulation
   - Edit the script to specify the paths, modify the number of processors and batch queue commands
-  - Verify that the OMIfile definition matches the latest release of CMAQv5.3.2
+  - Verify that the OMIfile definition matches the latest release of CMAQv5.3.3

   Modify the following section to specify your local paths

   ```
-     set WORKDIR     = /proj/ie/proj/CMAS/WRF-CMAQ/CMAQ_v5.3.2/CCTM/scripts
+     set WORKDIR     = /proj/ie/proj/CMAS/WRF-CMAQ/CMAQ_v5.3.3/CCTM/scripts
-     set WRF_DIR     = $WORKDIR/BLD_WRFv4.3_CCTM_v532_gcc  # WRF source code directory
+     set WRF_DIR     = $WORKDIR/BLD_WRFv4.3_CCTM_v533_gcc  # WRF source code directory
      set INPDIR      = /proj/ie/proj/CMAS/WRF-CMAQ/from_EPA/from_gdrive/CMAQv5.3.2_Benchmark_2Day_Input/2016_12SE1
      set OMIpath     = $WRF_DIR/cmaq                              # path optics related data files
      set OUTPUT_ROOT = $WORKDIR  # output root directory